Acquisition of NBC Universal by Comcast: On-air effects

 The first major on-air effects of the deal occurred in February 2011, when Comcast began to align its sports properties with the NBC Sports division; the Comcast Sports Group was renamed NBC Sports Group, with Mark Lazarus, formerly the head of Turner Entertainment Group, heading its cable networks.
 NBC Sports talent could now appear on Comcast networks such as Golf Channel; NBC's golf coverage was re-branded as Golf Channel on NBC beginning at the 2011 WGC-Accenture Match Play Championship.
 On August 1, 2011, Comcast announced that its Versus network would be renamed NBC Sports Network on January 2, 2012, to directly align it with NBC Sports.

-The acquisition was announced during the fourth season of the NBC sitcom 30 Rock, which depicts a fictitious version of the network.
-The acquisition of NBC by Kabletown, a large Philadelphia-based cable company, and its consequences became a recurring storyline.
-The January 27, 2011 episode "Operation Righteous Cowboy Lightning", which aired the day Comcast's Steve Burke met his new NBC employees, opens with a scene depicting a Kabletown sign being installed on 30 Rockefeller Center to replace the existing neon GE sign.
+The NBC sitcom 30 Rock (which depicts a fictionalized version of the network) referenced the merger via a recurring storyline in its fourth season, which saw the Philadelphia-based cable company Kabletown similarly acquire the in-universe NBC from GE; the January 27, 2011 episode "Operation Righteous Cowboy Lightning", which aired the day Comcast's Steve Burke met his new NBC employees, opens with a scene depicting a Kabletown sign being installed on 30 Rockefeller Center to replace the existing neon GE sign,.
+The subsequent episode "¡Qué Sorpresa!" introduced Kabletown's CEO Hank Hooper (Ken Howard) as an equivalent to Comcast's Ralph J. Roberts.

 In 2014, Comcast received approval by the city of New York to perform a similar modification to the actual 30 Rock, replacing the GE lettering with signs depicting its corporate logo and the NBC peacock.